carasiov/intelligence/Light Cones and Composition.md

 while the intelligence functional measures how effectively these expanded capacities are actually used under resource constraints.

+### 8.6 Self-models and conscious macro-agents (informal)

+The multi-scale picture and the \(\mathsf{IsAgent}\) predicate allow a purely structural notion of when a set of components behaves as a single macro-agent.
+To connect this to consciousness in a functional sense, we may further distinguish **conscious macro-agents** as those composed agents that:

+- satisfy \(\mathsf{IsAgent}\) at some scale \(\Sigma\) (strong internal coupling, a coherent macro-policy, a well-defined cognitive light cone),
+- possess an internal self-model \(M\) that encodes (approximately) the macro-agent’s own boundary, goals, and light cone, and through which the macro-policy effectively factors, and
+- maintain their \(\mathsf{IsAgent}\) status over time via processes that detect incoherence, update \(M\), and use the updated \(M\) to steer behavior back toward coherent functioning.

+This is a **functional hypothesis**: it concerns which multi-scale agents we expect to exhibit the kinds of flexible, self-referential control associated with consciousness, without making claims about subjective experience.

 This completes the core module that unifies:

 - cognitive light cones (physical and goal-based),